Adamya-Gupta/HomeServer-Guide/README.md

 # HomeServer-Guide
-This is a guide for those individuls who want to convert their old PC into a HomeServer using free and open source tools.
+This is a guide for individuals who want to convert their old PC into a Home Server using free and open-source tools.

-## Purpose for creating this repository
+## Purpose of Creating This Repository
+- Setting up a home server can be overwhelming due to the vast amount of information available online.
+This guide aims to simplify the process by consolidating essential steps and resources in one place.

-- It took a lot of my time finding the right resources and services which can be integrated easily and are really useful.
+- Finding the right resources and services that can be easily integrated and are truly useful took a lot of my time.

-- I want to help people save time and give them a step by step guide.
+- I want to help people save time by providing a step-by-step guide.

 ## Requirements
-1. Old PC or any pc you want to convert into a server
+1. An old PC or any PC you want to convert into a server.
-2. Pendrive >= 16GB
-3. Wifi Router with Internet connection
+2. A USB drive (≥ 16GB).
+3. A Wi-Fi router with an internet connection.

 ## Overview
-Basically what we are going to setup:
+This is what we are going to set up:

 <img src="Screenshots/Diagram.png">

 ## Setup
 ### Step1: Setting up UBUNTU SERVER OS
 1. Download Ubuntu server ISO (LTS version) from: https://ubuntu.com/download/server
 2. Make bootable pendrive using [Rufus](https://rufus.ie/en/)
 3. Boot your server(Old PC) from the pendrive and start setting up the ubuntu server on your system.

 >[!IMPORTANT]
->Make sure to check install openssh server while installing Ubuntu Server OS
+>Ensure you select "Install OpenSSH Server" while installing Ubuntu Server OS.
 ><img src="Screenshots/ssh.png">

 Reference Video [HERE](https://youtu.be/0-T7af_lRF8?feature=shared)

-### Step2: DHCP IP Binding / Static IP
+### Step2: DHCP IP Binding/Static IP
 > [!IMPORTANT]
-> This will ensure that your server always gets the same IP address which you assigned during installation , otherwise DHCP will automatically assign different IP everytime and you have to reroute everything to a new IP address everytime.
+> This ensures your server always receives the same IP address assigned during installation.
+Otherwise, DHCP will automatically assign a different IP each time, requiring you to reconfigure settings.

 > [!TIP]
-> Every router has little different admin settings so names can be like IP Reserve , Static IP , etc.
+> Router settings may vary.
+Look for options like "IP Reserve" or "Static IP."

-=> Open your routers Setting - By entering default gateway ip adderess in a web browser <br>
+=> Open your router's settings by entering the default gateway IP address in a web browser. <br>
-=> To check your routers ip address enter this command in terminal
+=> To find your router's IP address, enter the following command in the terminal:
 - for Windows

    ```Shell